Going Concern

 Boards of those companies applying the UK Corporate Governance Code need to provide the following disclosures in the annual report:

 In May 2023 the FRC launched a consultation on changes to the Code.
 Proposals included streamlining the requirements for the longer-term viability statement.
-The FRC has stated that its intention is to issue an updated Code in January 2024.
-In November 2023, the FRC issued a policy update on updates to the Code in light of the Government's withdrawal of proposed secondary legislation laid in July covering the Audit & Assurance Policy, the Resilience Statement, the Material Fraud Statement and enhanced reporting on distributions.
-The FRC confirmed that updates to the Code would still go ahead but indicated that a number of the original proposals would not be taken forwards.
+However, these proposals were dropped following the Government's withdrawal of proposed secondary legislation covering the Audit & Assurance Policy, the Resilience Statement, the Material Fraud Statement and enhanced reporting on distributions.

 Guidance for non-Code companies